 Elizabeth Taylor, the English-American actress who became a star at age 10 and an icon by the time she was 30, died Wednesday.

-A publicist told The Associated Press that Taylor died in Los Angeles of congestive heart failure.
+A publicist told The Associated Press that Taylor died of congestive heart failure at a Los Angeles hospital.
 She was 79.

 "I was 10 years old when I first came to MGM, and I spent the next 18 years of my life behind the walls of that studio," she said. "[I was] a young girl growing up in that strange place, where it's hard to recall what was real and what wasn't."